-- RCA inputs for connecting gaming systems, DJ gear, mixers and more
+- Versatile, conveniently located RCA inputs for seamless connection to gaming systems, DJ gear, mixers and more

 They are definitely designed to cater to the more casual consumer looking to take a step up from the cheap speakers which came bundled with a desktop they bought a decade ago.
 The AV42s aren’t incredibly fancy, with a plasticky appearance.
 They also feel lighter and smaller than the promotional pictures would have you believe.

 To power the AV42s, you need to connect the left speaker into the mains which has a 20watt per channel amp.
 At the rear the speaker features phono inputs (phono to mini jack cable provided) and a mini-to-mini jack cable in case you want to connect things like your smartphone or MP3 player to the port located at the front.

 Connectivity wise, most consumers will find it easy to connect any of their devices to the AV42s given these ports.
 Music producers can also connect their equipment to the AV42s using a phono cable.

 The AV42s are rear ported and feature 4-inch woofers.
 The 1-inch tweeters are located above the woofers.
 It would be difficult to expect much given the small nature of these drivers, but they produce quite an accurate and balanced sound.
 They are audibly budget speakers, but the bass is tight and the mids and top-end are crisp and correct.
 Although at higher volumes the sound quality suffers, these speakers perform quite well for listening to music, watching movies and playing games at medium volume.